Construction Administration

 SOME MOUNTAIN FOUNDATIONS CAN BE TALL

-During construction administration, Rand Soellner Architect creates detailed schedules if you desire, working with the Contractor and Subcontractors to stack construction activities, assisting the coordination of the project.
+During construction administration, the Architect can create detailed schedules if you desire, working with the Contractor and Subcontractors to stack construction activities, assisting the coordination of the project.

 ROOF FRAMING

-Roof framing and exterior moisture barrier installation on a large log home Renovation & Addition, Scaly Mountain, NC.
-Being experienced value-engineering home architects allows us to plan economical solutions like this for you.
+Roof framing and exterior moisture barrier installation on a large log houe Renovation & Addition, Scaly Mountain, NC.
+Being an experienced value-engineering design firm allows us to plan economical solutions like this for you.

 ROOF SHEATHING

 Falcon Cliff Lodge under construction in Cashiers, NC.
 Special roofing underlayment will soon waterproof the entire structure, accelerating interior building activities.
-Large log front posts enhance the lodge image of the home.
-It takes decades of experience as a home architect to come up with home designs like this.
+Large log front posts enhance the lodge image of the house.
+It takes decades of experience as a residential architect to create designs like this.

-HYBRID SYSTEMS Created by Luxury Residential Architects ENSURE STRENGTH WHILE SAVING MONEY
+HYBRID SYSTEMS Created by Luxury Residential Architect ENSURE STRENGTH WHILE SAVING MONEY

 Here we are using prefabricated economical gang-nailed scissors roof trusses, which are typically installed in just one day.
 Afterward, we often come back inside after the structure is dried-in and add large softwood timbers decoratively, to give the real look and feel of post and beam timber and log construction, for pennies on the dollar.
 We also design authentic mortise & tenon timber structures as well, in association with structural engineers.
-Experienced home architects understand and prepare for solutions like this.
+An experienced residential architect understands and prepares for solutions like this.

 MANY HANDS MAKE THE WORK OF INSTALLING LARGER POSTS LIGHTER

-Rand Soellner Architect in association with consulting engineers, has developed a unique and surprisingly economical method of reinforcing tall gable window walls with timber posts that knit those 24 foot-plus tall wall framing members together to resist the 120+ mph winds that mountain homes can experience.
-The result is a wonderful exposed timber post detail that has a nice mountain lodge appearance that adds warmth to the space and value to the home.
+HOME ARCHITECTS ® in association with consulting engineers, has developed a unique and surprisingly economical method of reinforcing tall gable window walls with timber posts that knit those 24 foot-plus tall wall framing members together to resist the 120+ mph winds that mountain homes can experience.
+The result is a wonderful exposed timber post detail that has a nice mountain lodge appearance that adds warmth to the space and value to the house.

 12×12 posts & beams

-define a structural coffered ceiling in a Kitchen-Breakfast-Keeping Room in one of Rand Soellner Architect’s homes now under construction in the mountains.
-As home architects designing post and beam and timber frame homes quite often, we enjoy developing features like these.
+define a structural coffered ceiling in a Kitchen-Breakfast-Keeping Room in one of company’s houses now under construction in the mountains.
+The firm designs post and beam and timber frame houses quite often, enjoying developing features like these.

 LOG SETTING

-7,000 pound, 35′ tall 2′ diameter debarked log post being set on Soellner mountain home project.
+7,000 pound, 35′ tall 2′ diameter debarked log post being set on one of the firm’s mountain house projects.
 Contractor used 23-ton crane to place the rear log posts and made short work of this mountain man-sized job.

-Rand Soellner Architect is the featured author of an article in Keller-Williams Spring 2005 Issue of On The Mountain.
-The article is called “The Do’s & Don’t's of Mountain Design & Construction: Windows” — In this issue, Rand explains why thousands of windows in high-altitude locations have fogged, and how to prevent this.
+This firm is the featured author of an article in Keller-Williams Spring 2005 Issue of On The Mountain.
+The article is called “The Do’s & Don’t’s of Mountain Design & Construction: Windows” — In this issue, senior staff architect, Rand Soellner explains why thousands of windows in high-altitude locations have fogged, and how to prevent this.
 In the photo to the left, workmen install a clad wood double-hung window in one of Rand Soellner Architect’s projects.
 After installing special polymer sealant to bond the window’s nailing flange to the water barrier, special metallic tape is applied over the flange to further improve the substrate’s water-repelling characteristics.
 During Construction Administration visits, this is the sort of process for which we look on your behalf.

 ROOFING reviewed by Residential Architects

-CUSTOM HOME ARCHITECT MANAGES 50-YEAR ROOFING WARRANTEE INSPECTION & CERTIFICATION
+CUSTOM HOUSE ARCHITECT MANAGES 50-YEAR ROOFING WARRANTEE INSPECTION & CERTIFICATION

-Our clients want homes that are as maintenance-free as possible.
+Our clients want houses that are as maintenance-free as possible.
 At the top of this list is usually Roofing.
-Rand Soellner Architect likes to specify EcoStar’s Majestic Slate composition roofing tiles and Glacier Guard underlayment on many of its projects, as Carlisle, EcoStar’s parent company provides a 50-year warrantee on properly completed and inspected installations.
-Our desire is to satisfy clients’ dreams of a luxury resort mountain home.
+Our firm likes to specify EcoStar’s Majestic Slate composition roofing tiles and Glacier Guard underlayment on many of its projects, as Carlisle, EcoStar’s parent company provides a 50-year warrantee on properly completed and inspected installations.
+Our desire is to satisfy clients’ dreams of a luxury resort mountain house.
 One aspect of this means we can provide Construction Administration activities like coordinating and managing the certification-warrantee inspection above by the roofer and roofing system provider to provide you with not only peace of mind, but a significant resale feature with a transferable half-a-century warrantee on your roofing!
 Where else can you find that?
-Just one of the benefits of using experienced home architects.
+Just one of the benefits of using an experienced residential architect.

-INSULATING MOUNTAIN HOMES, LOG HOMES, TIMBER HOMES, CASTLES, by Green Home Architects
+INSULATING MOUNTAIN HOUSES, LOG CONSTRUCTION, TIMBER RESIDENCES, CASTLES, by Green Architects

-Our log homes, timber frame homes, castles and other home designs featured significant insulation values to lower your operating costs.
-In this particular home, we used stick and truss framing with thick fiberglass roof insulation to result in the most economical insulation and structural solution.
-We are adding large timber members under the ceiling level to give the post and beam and log home feeling for cents on the dollar.
+Our log houses, timber frame designs, castles and other residential designs feature significant insulation values to lower your operating costs.
+In this particular house, we used stick and truss framing with thick fiberglass roof insulation to result in the most economical insulation and structural solution.
+We are adding large timber members under the ceiling level to give the post and beam and log house feeling for cents on the dollar.
 Many people do not realize that a 6 inch thick pine log is only worth about R=7.5.
 The type of insulation we typically use in a 2×6 wall is R19 and in a 2×4 wall, a special high-efficiency R15.
+Today, our latest 2×6 walls (our Sup-R-Wall) is R=27+

 CRAFTSMEN INSTALL COPPER GUTTERS & DOWNSPOUTS

-Old-world craftsmanship is exercised when Rand Soellner Architect administers a project.
-Here, coppersmiths measure and cut copper gutters and downspouts on a Rand Soellner Architect log home and timber frame project.
-Rand Soellner value-engineers his projects so that you receive the maximum bang for your buck.
-Mr. Soellner has found that when specified appropriately, copper gutters and downspouts can be affordable to many clients.
-As home architects, we have found that many of our clients prefer these features.
+Old-world craftsmanship is exercised when our firm administers a project.
+Here, coppersmiths measure and cut copper gutters and downspouts on one of our log and timber frame projects.
+Our company value-engineers their projects so that you receive the maximum bang for your buck.
+We have found that when specified appropriately, copper gutters and downspouts can be affordable to many clients.
+We have found that many of our clients prefer these features.

 SLATE TILE ROOF AND COPPER GUTTERS & DOWNSPOUTS

 The beautiful slate tile roof above is actually a value-engineered slate composition roof tile from EcoStar that is a fraction of the cost of real slate, and comes with a 50-year warrantee.
-Contact Rand Soellner for log home, timber home and home designs that result in solutions like this!
-Home architects know quality, and greeness and value when they see it.
+Contact the HOME ARCHITECTS ® for log house, timber and other designs that result in solutions like this!
+This company knows quality, greeness and value.

 one of the Carolinas’ wiring companies outfits some of our projects.